DaffittTech/DaffittTech.NetworkStatus/README.md

 ### Install NuGet Package
 Depending on your chosen Blazor project configuration, you will likely need to add this package to the application's Client-side (UI) and server-side based on where your pages and components are running from.
 However, you may need to experiment, as Microsoft likes to change technologies on a moment-to-moment basis.

 1. The most straightforward way to add this service to your Blazor application is to use the Package Manager in Visual Studio.
-Search for Daffitt Technologies and select DaffittTech.NetworkStatus package, choose the projects you wish to install it into, and click install.
+Search for Daffitt Technologies and select DaffittTech.NetworkStatus package, choose the projects you wish to install it into (client-side and/or server-side), and click install.

 2. You can also go to [https://www.nuget.org/packages/DaffittTech.NetworkStatus](https://www.nuget.org/packages/DaffittTech.NetworkStatus) and follow the directions for your favorite method of installing NuGet packages.